Maldives at the 1992 Summer Olympics: Athletics

 The Estadi Olímpic Lluís Companys where the athletic events took place.

 The Maldives was represented by four male athletes and a female athlete at the 1992 Summer Olympics in athletics: Ahmed Shageef, Mohamed Amir, Hussain Riyaz, Hussein Haleem, and Aminath Rishtha.
 This was the first olympic appearance for Aminath Rishtha, Mohamed Amir and Hussain Riyaz.
 The latter two would go on to represent the Maldives at the following 1996 games.
 This was the second Olympic appearance for Ahmed Shageef and Hussein Haleem.
 Shageef would go on to represent the Maldives at the 1996 games.

 Ahmed Shageef competed in the men's 100 metres and the men's 200 metres.
 He had previously participated in the 1988 games in Seoul, South Korea and he was the only athlete to participate in two athletic events at the 1992 games.
 In the men's 100 metres event he was drawn in heat six on 31 July.
 He finished last out of the eight athletes in his heat, failing to advance to the next round.
 Overall, he finished 73rd of the 78 athletes that finished.
 (Note: One athlete, Andreas Berger, was disqualified and two athletes, Charles Tayot and Patrice Traoré Zeba, did not finish.)
-The medals in the event went to athletes from Great Britain, Namibia, and the United States.
 On 3 August, he took part in the men's 200 metres event and was drawn in heat ten.
 He finished seventh and last in his heat with a time of 22.54 seconds and did not qualify for later rounds.
 Overall, he placed 75th out of 77 athletes that finished.
 (Note: One athlete, Jean-Charles Trouabal, did not finish and another, Juan Vicente Matala, was disqualified.
 Two athletes, Fletcher Wamilee and Afonso Ferraz, did not start.)